Department for Transport road maintenance ratings across 153 UK councils

 LondonFor every RED road fixed, another slips to amber

-View reportKensington & Chelsea
+View reportKensington and Chelsea

 LondonZero capital investment for three years